greenpau/caddy-authorize/README.md

             },
 ```

-The `master` indicates that the instance is the master instance in its
+The `primary` indicates that the instance is the primary instance in its
 authorization context.

 The `token_sources` configures where the plugin looks for an authorization